muratk3n/thirdwave/en/README.md

 Party leaders must make this decision, seeing it will be in their interest in the long term.
 People's thoughts on the issue is irrelevant.
-They dont know shit.
-But can be sold a palette of choices with the right leader.
+But they can be sold a palette of choices with the right leader.

 ---